mir-am/LightTwinSVM/README.md

 ## User Guide
 LightTwinSVM is a simple console application.
 It has 4 steps for doing classification.
 Each step is explained below: <br />
 **Step 1:** Choose your dataset by pressing Enter key.
 A file dialog window will be shown to help you find and select your dataset.
-Currently, CSV files are supported. <br />
+CSV and LIBSVM files are supported.
+It is highly recommended to normalize your dataset. <br />
 ![alt text](https://github.com/mir-am/LightTwinSVM/blob/misc/img/LightTwinSVM-dataset.png)<br />
 **Step 2:** Choose a kernel function among Linear, Gaussin (RBF) and Rectangular.
 RBF kernel often produces better classification result but takes more time.
 However if you want to use non-linear kernel and your dataset is large, then consider choosing Rectangular kernel.
 <br />